 Ukrainian nationals who do not hold a valid international travel document can seek advice from the Ukraine State Migration Service or their nearest Ukraine Embassy or Consulate.

-The Government of Ukraine has advised that a Ukrainian Certificate of Identity can be issued by the Embassies and Consulates of Ukraine in states neighbouring with Ukraine, such as Poland, Slovakia, Hungary and Romania.
+The Government of Ukraine has advised that the Embassies and Consulates of Ukraine in states neighbouring with Ukraine can issue a Ukrainian Certificate of Identity.
+This includes:

 If you have an application in process you can upload documentation supporting your attempts to obtain a travel document, to your online application in ImmiAccount.
 We will contact you to discuss your application.

-If you already hold a valid visa and you are unable to have your travel document extended, or you are unable to obtain a Ukrainian Certificate of Identity, advise the department.
+If you already hold a valid visa and you are unable to have your travel document extended, or you are unable to obtain a Ukrainian Certificate of Identity, you must tell the department.

 Making an appointment for an immigration medical assessment

 Only if requested to do so by a departmental officer, visa applicants outside Ukraine can make an appointment for an immigration medical assessment with a registered panel doctor.
-A list of panel doctors outside Australia is available on the department’s website at Offices outside Australia.
+View a list of panel doctors outside Australia.

 Children travelling with one parent

 Australia recognises that the crisis in Ukraine means that some children may be travelling across international borders with only one parent.
-Australia is committed to ensuring the welfare of children.
+Australia commits to ensuring the welfare of children.
 To travel to Australia, a minor must have permission from both parents.

 If you cannot provide this consent, you can make an application with available documentation.
 We will contact you to discuss your application.